 You will need to carefully review the first year courses required for the degree program you are about to begin and also the required courses for Pharmacy admission.
 Prior to applying to the University of Waterloo School of Pharmacy you must normally be enrolled in, or have completed, all of the prerequisite courses.
 You may take as many years as necessary in your undergraduate program to do so, and a significant number of applicants will have completed their BSc degree at the time of admission.
 A list of the required courses for admission to Pharmacy is found on our website.
 This list is subject to annual revision, and is finalized by early summer before the next cycle of applications begins.
-Email us to request a list of course equivalents for other universities.
+Email us to request a list of course equivalents for other post-secondary institutions.

 No. As this is a professional program you will be expected to meet the same minimum admission requirements as all other applicants.